Two years of preschool: a lifetime of value

 What do we want to achieve?

-We want the federal Morrison government to commit to its share of permanent funding for two full years of preschool for every three and four-year-old child.
+We want the federal Albanese government to commit to its share of permanent funding for two full years of preschool for every three and four-year-old child.

 What can AEU members do?

-If you organise a meeting, hurrah!
+If you organise an MP meeting, hurrah!
 Please use this feedback form to let us know how it went.

 Why two years of preschool?